Borrus-sudo/Zeus/README.md

     "icons": {}
  ```
  This is the default config file.
- - The ignores property will take the name of dirent(like .git,node_modules) or a specific directory and zeus shall not display it.
+ - The **ignores** property will take the name of dirent(like .git,node_modules) or a specific directory and zeus shall not display it.
- - The queryIgnores shall take the name of dirent(like .git,node_modules) or a specific directory and zeus shall not search within the matching folders or display matching     files.
+ - The **queryIgnores** property shall take the name of dirent(like .git,node_modules) or a specific directory and zeus shall not search within the matching folders or display matching     files.
 Ignoring something does not make it queryIgnore and vice-versa.
- - The openFile can take a string in which ${PATH} shall be replaced by the opening file path.
+ - The **openFile** property can take a string in which ${PATH} shall be replaced by the opening file path.
 For e.g. "notepad ${PATH}" or "code ${PATH}".
 It can also be an object where a command shall be used based on the file extension.
 E.g. {".js":"code ${PATH}","default":"notepad ${PATH}"}.
 The default property is a fallback if none of the extension match.
- - The icons object shall allow users to prepend a glyph/emoji before specific files,file extensions or folders when --icons is passed. for e.g. {".js":"🎄","src/":"🎉"} It is important for folders to have a "/" in the ending.
+ - The **icons** object shall allow users to prepend a glyph/emoji before specific files,file extensions or folders when --icons is passed. for e.g. {".js":"🎄","src/":"🎉"} It is important for folders to have a "/" in the ending.
  ### Config file example
  ```json
  {